robtweed/golgi/TUTORIAL.md

 laborious during development, and not particularly easy to follow and maintain at a later date.

-*Golgi* provides a very simple alternative way to make these assignments by allowing you to add a special reserved attribute name - *golgi-prop* - to any tag you define within a WebComponent.
+*Golgi* provides a very simple alternative way to make these assignments by allowing you to add a special reserved attribute name - *golgi:prop* - to any tag you define within a WebComponent.
 The value of this attribute is used as a property name, that property being automatically added to the WebComponent, and that property value provides the DOM pointer to that tag.